NoSQL vs. SQL Summary

 Supports Transactions

-Yes, updates can be configured to complete entirely or not at all
+Yes, updates can be configured to

-In certain circumstances and at certain levels (e.g., document level vs. database level)
+certain levels (e.g., document level vs. database level)

 Data Manipulation

-Specific language using Select, Insert, and Update statements, e.g. SELECT fields FROM table WHERE
+Insert, and Update statements, e.g. SELECT fields FROM table WHERE

 Through object-oriented APIs